Services we provide for contractors:

 Make sure you do not incur penalties by failing to submit your monthly returns to HMRC.
 TaxAssist Accountants work with numerous contractors and are equipped to deal with your needs efficiently.
 By making sure we are always up to date with any changes to the CIS regulations we can notify our clients quickly of any changes that may affect them.

-Contractors: As a contractor, you are required to meet specific obligations under the scheme, including registering with HM Revenue and Customs (HMRC), checking whether your subcontractors are registered with HMRC, paying subcontractors, deducting tax and submitting monthly statements confirming these payments.
+Contractors: As a contractor, you are required to meet specific obligations under the scheme, including registering with HMRC, checking whether your subcontractors are registered with HMRC, paying subcontractors, deducting tax and submitting monthly statements confirming these payments.

 Services we provide for subcontractors: